9 Best Swagger Alternatives for API Documentation in 2026

 If you want a design-first workflow: Stoplight provides a visual OpenAPI editor with governance.
 Redocly's commercial platform adds linting and CI/CD validation.

-If you want zero cost: Redoc, Scalar, RapiDoc, and DapperDox are all free and open-source.
+If you want zero cost: Redoc, Scalar, and RapiDoc are free and open-source, as is Fern's generator.
 Deploy them yourself and host your documentation wherever you prefer.

 If you already use Postman: Postman's built-in documentation is the easiest path if your collections are already maintained there.
 No additional tooling required.